gohugoio/hugo/docs/content/overview/introduction.md

 Hugo has two components to help you build and test your web site.
 The one that you'll probably use most often is the built-in HTTP server.
-When you run `hugo server`, Hugo renders all of your content into HTML files and then runs a HTTP server on your computer so that you can see what the pages look like.
+When you run `hugo server`, Hugo renders all of your content into HTML files and then runs an HTTP server on your computer so that you can see what the pages look like.

 The second component is used when you're ready to publish your web